DiffuTester: Accelerating Unit Test Generation for Diffusion LLMs via Mining Structural Pattern: Discussion

-We conduct experiments on the \dataname{TestEval-Python}, testing batch sizes of $n=3, 5, 7$, and report both average decoding time and line coverage in Table~\ref{tab:eb}. \ding{182} Compared with \textsc{EB-Sampler}, \name achieves more effective acceleration in generating unit tests.
-For example, when $n=7$, \name reduces the average decoding time to 17.6\%, whereas \textsc{EB-Sampler} reduces it only to 19.8\%. \ding{183} In addition, the quality of the test cases generated by \name is substantially higher.
+\ding{183} In addition, the quality of the test cases generated by \name is substantially higher.
 With \name, the line coverage remains almost identical to the baseline without any acceleration, while \textsc{EB-Sampler} leads to a significant drop in coverage.
-We attribute the superior performance of \name in terms of both efficiency and quality to its ability to exploit repetitive structural patterns that are inherent to the UTG task.
-This task-specific insight allows \name to accelerate generation without compromising the quality of the resulting test cases.

 \definecolor{myblue}{HTML}{daede4} \definecolor{myred}{HTML}{2a4730}